Frequently Asked Questions.

-Upon arrival to pick up kitten please have a cat carrier available to safely transport your kitten.
+Upon arrival to pick up your kitten, please have a cat carrier available to safely transport your kitten.
 We also do live within 15 minutes of Walmart, where you can buy one to transport the kitty in.
 No carrier means no kitty, no exceptions.

-Another option is for you to fly into the Ann Arbor/Detroit Michigan or Toledo Ohio airport, we can meet you there with the kitten and you can return home on the next flight.
+Another option is for you to fly into the Ann Arbor/Detroit, Michigan or Toledo, Ohio airport where we can meet you with the kitten and you can return home on the next flight.

-Kitten health guarantee, small bag of kitten food, up to date shot records, deworm records, registration papers, (upon proof of being neutered or spayed).
+Each of our kittens is given with a health guarantee, small bag of kitten food, up to date shot records, deworm records and registration papers (upon proof of being neutered or spayed).
 For the proof of neuter/spay, please provide us with a copy of the veterinarian's invoice by no later than 9 months of age depending on sex.
 You will then receive the kitten's registration papers from either CFA, TICA or ACFA.

-We do offer a limited health guarantee as part of the sales contract.
+Yes, we do offer a limited health guarantee as part of the sales contract.
 In order for this to remain intact, you will be required to have your kitten screened by your vet via a checkup within 72 hours of leaving our home.
 All of our moms and dads are tested for HCM, SMA, PK'D. All are negative.
-Our cats are regularly tested for FeLV and FIV and all kittens will be negative when they leave our home.
-All of our breeding Maine Coons are tested and are negative/negative for both diseases prior to breeding.
+Our cats are tested for FeLV and FIV and all kittens will be negative when they leave our home.
+All of our breeding Maine Coons are tested and are negative/negative prior to breeding.

-Maine Coons take around three years to reach their full size and five to six years for their full "Maine Coon look".
+Maine Coons take around three years to reach their full size and five to seven years for their full "Maine Coon look."
 Once they reach three years old, you can expect that your cat will be as large as it is going to get.

-8. How should I introduce my new kitten to our home?
+9. How should I introduce the kitten into my home?